axibase/axibase-collector-docs/jobs/docker.md

 `API Version` | API version used when querying the Docker Engine API.
 Defaults to `latest`. <br/>Can be set to a specific version to ensure compatibility.
 `Lifecycle Event Monitoring` | Enables continuous monitoring of container lifecycle events instead of scheduled polling.
 `Property Interval`, minutes | Interval for refreshing detailed image and container properties.
+`Container Size Interval`, seconds | Interval at which disk sizes of the running containers are collected.
 `Statistics Interval`, seconds | Interval at which utilization statistics from running containers are collected.
 `Process Interval`, minutes | Interval at which `top` process list is collected from running docker containers.
 `Excluded Processes` | Lists processes, separated by comma, to exclude from collection.
 Expressions support the wildcard option (`*`).